 The business has a number of different barbers that each receive rave reviews from clients, including undercut designs that show barbering isn’t only a trade but can be an art form.

 One of the best barbers in the country has made his way to San Francisco and brought his talent with him to open JP Kempt Barber.
 Shorty Maniace has opened barbershops and salons from New York City to Seattle.
 His new Bay Area business caters to men’s grooming needs by providing good service in a comfortable and masculine environment.

 JP Kempt Barber and his team of nine barbers deliver stylish haircuts along with traditional barbershop services.
 Straight-razor shaves, beard trims, and buzz cuts are some of the services on the menu.
 They even provide straight-razor shaving classes for people looking to take their personal grooming skillset to the next level!

 Mike’s Barbershop has been serving Fillmore District residents and beyond since opening in 2016.
 The salon went through a major renovation with flashy lightbulb fixtures, mahogany cabinets, and marble countertops.
 This and other careful details give the business an old-school retro persona.
 This cash-only shop has a simple menu for customers.
 You can get a men’s haircut, beard trim, or shave with prices ranging from $25 to $45.
 Mike has been a barber since 1995 and has already worked for six different barbershops, so you know you’ll be getting a quality experience.

 Old Mission Barbershop

 The operation of Old Mission Barbershop is a little different compared to other shops.
-This is a chair rental barbershop, meaning licenced barbers rent their own station.
-The barbers book their own appointments, set their own prices and work independently from the owner.
+This is a chair rental barbershop, meaning licensed barbers rent their own station.
+The barbers book their own appointments set their own prices and work independently from the owner.
 You can browse through the barber bios on the Old Mission Barbershop’s website to learn about what each barber provides.